 If a class involves field work or field trips, discuss with the student in advance what kinds of arrangements need to be made so that the student can participate in the class experience.
 Any field experience site must meet the accessibility requirements of the Americans with Disabilities Act.
 If the university is providing the transportation for the field experience, accessible transportation must be provided for students with mobility impairment.

 Classes in physical education and recreation can almost always be modified so that the student with a mobility impairment can participate.
 The KSU Department of Health, Physical Education and Sport Science can provide information on adaptive physical education programming.

 Most of the laboratory facilities at KSU have been modified to provide appropriate physical access for individuals with disabilities.
 Under-desk clearance, countertop height, horizontal working reach, and aisle widths are all within the requirements of the law.
 In some situations, additional adjustments may be needed or additional equipment provided.
-The disAbled Student Support Services office will work with the laboratory coordinators to arrange any special needs as they are identified.
+The Student Disability Services office will work with the laboratory coordinators to arrange any special needs as they are identified.

 For those students who may not be able to participate in a laboratory class without the assistance of an aide, the student should be allowed to benefit from the actual lab work to the fullest extent possible.
-The disAbled Student Support Services office will contract with a lab assistant who is familiar with the lab situation to work with the student individually.
+The Student Disability Services office will contract with a lab assistant who is familiar with the lab situation to work with the student individually.
 The student gives all instructions to the lab assistant who performs the actual physical manipulations of the lab.

 KSU has some adaptive equipment to assist individuals with mobility impairment.

 - Speech recognition computer software - allows an individual to input information to a computer without using a manually operated device such as a keyboard or mouse.